Overview

 Software Ecosystem

-This is the real deciding factor:
+This is the real deciding factor for most people:

 - macOS: Final Cut Pro, Logic Pro, Xcode, native Apple ecosystem